Home Watch Compare Cart Account

 Basic rule 3: Pay attention to the fat content

 Not all fats are the same, which is very important when pairing wine and food.
 Unsaturated fatty acids (vegetable fat, oil or fish fat) have a creamy and energising effect.
-Saturated fatty acids (animal fats, cream or butter) have a dense and lining effect.
+Saturated fatty acids (animal fats, cream or butter) have a dense and coating effect.

 Basic rule 4: Sauces are the key

-Sauces essentially determine the harmony between wine and food:
+Sauces essentially determine the harmony between wine and food.

 Basic rule 5: Maturity and freshness